Skip to main content

 • 18 months or 24 months in length for MS Economics

-• A new combined degree program with MS ECON and Master of International Affairs begins Fall 2022!
+• A new combined degree program with MS ECON and Master of International Affairs begins in Fall 2022!

 • 36 months in length for MS Economics & MIA

-• Rigorous economics, econometrics, quantitative skills, SAS and other programming language training
+• Rigorous economics, econometrics, quantitative skills, SAS, and other programming language training

 • Career support from the Department, the College, and the University